-Pine pollen refers to pollen of Pine trees.
+Pine pollen refers to the pollen of Pine trees.
 The pollen (Pinus sylvestris) is commonly used as a dietary supplement and testosterone booster.
 It is usually sold in the form of a powdered extract or as a Tincture.
-The reason Pine pollen is so popular is because it contains actual testosterone.
-Yes the same testosterone that is on our blood steam.
+The reason Pine pollen is so popular is that it contains actual testosterone.
+Yes, the same testosterone that is in our bloodstream.
 To be exact 1 gram of Pine pollen contains 80 ng/g of testosterone.

 This means pine pollen is one of the richest sources of testosterone available.
 Pine pollen also contains 22 amino acids, vitamins, minerals and over 100 enzymes making Pine pollen a complete protein.